akumatus/PageBreak/README.md

-# vue-components
-Simple and useful vue-components, based on bootstrap.

-## Page
+## PageBreak
+PageBreak is an UI component to separate a long list into multiple pages.Based on vue 2.0 and bootstrap.
-Page break component.Just looks like:
+Just looks like:
 ![Page](https://github.com/akumatus/vue-components/blob/master/page/page.png)